Mark Emery

 Mark has been regularly ranked by the Legal 500 and Chambers & Partners UK, and is a member of the IFG (previously known as the Fraud Network), which is a handpicked group of specialist fraud lawyers across the world focused on securing injunctions, asset recovery and trust busting remedies in key offshore jurisdictions.
 Mark is a member of the Channel Islands & Isle of Man Committee of FIRE (Fraud.
 Insolvency.
 Recovery.
 Enforcement).

-Mark has previously completed a long-distance master’s degree in Corporate and Insolvency Law with Nottingham Law School, earning not only a distinction but also being awarded a prize for the best overall performance in the Law School.
-Furthermore, Mark has recently been appointed as an Adjudicator with the Isle of Man Office of Fair Trading Financial Services Ombudsman Scheme.
+Whilst working full-time as an Advocate Mark previously completed a long-distance masters degree in Corporate and Insolvency Law with Nottingham Law School, earning not only a distinction, but also being awarded a prize for the best overall performance in the Law School at postgraduate level.

 Some notable cases in which Mark has recently acted in include: